Software Technology Park of India, Darbhanga: History

 In 2018, the then finance minister Sushil Kumar Modi of the Government of Bihar, declared the proposal for the Software Technology Park of India at Darbhanga during the inauguration of the two days event Patna Ideathon 2018.
 The two days event was organised to promote young IT sector entrepreneurs in the state of Bihar.
 In 2020, he decided to built a Software Technology Park of India in the city of Darbhanga spread over 10 acres of land.
 In 2024, two companies were allotted for offices in the IT Tower.
 These two companies were Mithila Stack and AbhiCares.
 Apart from these two companies, applications from more than a dozen foreign companies were submitted which were under consideration.

 The construction of the Software Technology Park of India in Darbhanga was completed in 2025.
-It was built with an investment of Rs 10 crore.
+It was built with an investment of ₹10 crore.
 After its completion, the IT Park was virtually inaugurated by the Prime Minister Narendra Modi from a program held in Motihari city of Bihar.